coq/coq/doc/sphinx/proof-engine/tactics.rst

              right {? with @bindings }

-      These tactics apply only if :g:`I` has two constructors, for instance in the case of a disjunction :math:`A \vee B`.
+      These tactics apply only if :g:`I` has two constructors, for instance in the case of a disjunction `A \/ B`.
-      Then, they are respectively equivalent to
+      Then they are respectively equivalent to
       :n:`constructor 1 {? with @bindings }` and
       :n:`constructor 2 {? with @bindings }`.